davidimmanuelhartel/Masked-Location-Prediction-using-Transformers/README.md

-# mobility-transformer
+# mobility-transformer - Prelimnary version
-Code that implements the model described in my master thesis.
+Implementation of the model described in my master thesis.